linuxmint/cinnamon-spices-extensions/mouse-shake-zoom@rcalixte/README.md

 COMPATIBILITY
 -------------

-This applet has been tested to be compatible with Cinnamon 5.6+.
+This extension has been tested to be compatible with Cinnamon 5.6+.